zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ## **STEP 5:** Create a Data Loader task
 A **Data Loader task** helps you load diverse data set into data lakes, data marts, and data warehouses.
 A data loader task takes a source data entity, applies transformations (optional), and then loads the transformed data into a new target data entity, or updates an existing data entity.
 A data loader task supports transformations at the metadata and data levels.

-In this step of the Workshop, you will create a Data Loader task that will load data from REVENUE.csv source file, perform transformations and load data to REVENUE_TARGET table in Autonomous Data Warehouse.
+In this step of the Workshop, you will create a Data Loader task that will load data from **REVENUE.csv** source file, perform transformations and load data to **REVENUE_TARGET** table in Autonomous Data Warehouse.
+The Data Loader task will also create the target table on the Autonomous Data Warehouse.

 1. From your Workspace home page of OCI Data Integration, click **Open tab** (plus icon), and then select **Projects**.
 ![](./images/home-projects.png " ")